evidentlyai/evidently/docs/book/get-started/tutorial.md

 # Get Started Tutorial

-In this tutorial, you will use the Evidently open-source Python library to evaluate data stability and data drift.
+In this tutorial, you will use the Evidently open-source Python library to evaluate **data stability** and **data drift**.
 You will run batch checks on a toy dataset and generate visual reports.

 We suggest going through this tutorial once to understand the basic functionality.
 You can then explore advanced features such as custom metrics and real-time monitoring.

 To complete the tutorial, you need basic knowledge of Python and familiarity with notebook environments.
-You should be able to complete it in under 10 minutes.
+You should be able to complete it in **under 10 minutes**.

 You can reproduce the steps in Jupyter notebooks or Colab or open and run a sample notebook from the links below.